On the diameter of subgradient sequences in o-minimal structures: Introduction

 In contrast to their continuous-time counterparts, bounded subgradient sequences are known to converge only when $f$ is either 1) definable and differentiable with a locally Lipschitz gradient \cite{absil2005convergence} or 2) convex \cite{alber1998projected}, given that the step sizes $(\alpha_k)_{k\in \mathbb{N}}$ are square summable.
 For nonconvex nonsmooth functions, recent works proposed to analyze subgradient sequences under the assumption that $f$ is ``path-differentiable'' \cite{davis2020stochastic,bolte2022long,bolte2025inexact}.
-Path-differentiable functions are functions that are almost everywhere differentiable when precomposed with any absolutely continuous arc \cite[Definition 5.1]{davis2020stochastic}\cite[Definition 3]{bolte2020conservative}.
+Path-differentiable functions are functions that satisfy a chain rule when precomposed with any absolutely continuous arc \cite[Definition 5.1]{davis2020stochastic}\cite[Definition 3]{bolte2020conservative}.
 Locally Lipschitz functions definable in o-minimal structures are path-differentiable \cite[Theorem 5.8]{davis2020stochastic}, as their graphs can be stratified into smooth manifolds.
-If in addition $f$ satisfies the weak Sard property, i.e., $f$ is constant on connect components of its critical set\footnote{$x\in \mathbb{R}^n$ is a critical point of $f$ if $0\in \partial f(x)$.
-The collection of all critical points is the critical set.}, then the limit points of any bounded subgradient sequence $(x_k)_{k\in \mathbb{N}}$ are critical points, and the function values $(f(x_k))_{k\in \mathbb{N}}$ converges \cite[Theorem 3.2]{davis2020stochastic}\cite[Theorem 5]{bolte2022long}.
+If in addition $f$ satisfies the weak Sard property, i.e., $f$ is constant on connected components of its critical set\footnote{$x\in \mathbb{R}^n$ is a critical point of $f$ if $0\in \partial f(x)$.
+The collection of all critical points is the critical set.}, then the limit points of any bounded subgradient sequence $(x_k)_{k\in \mathbb{N}}$ are critical points, and the function values $(f(x_k))_{k\in \mathbb{N}}$ converge \cite[Theorem 3.2]{davis2020stochastic}\cite[Theorem 5]{bolte2022long}.
 It is worth noticing that their approach regards the subgradient sequence as an approximation of subgradient trajectories, inspired by previous works in stochastic approximation \cite{ljung1977analysis,kushner1977general,benaim2005stochastic,duchi2018stochastic}.
 Drawing tools from the theory of closed measures, one can further study the oscillation of subgradient sequences \cite{bolte2022long}.